fsquillace/junest/README.md

 - [How to build a JuJu image using QEMU](https://github.com/fsquillace/juju/wiki/How-to-build-a-JuJu-image-using-QEMU)

 ### Bind directories ###
-To bind and host directory to a guest location, you can use proot arguments:
+To bind a host directory to a guest location, you can use proot arguments:

     juju -p "-b /mnt/mydata:/home/user/mydata"